Evren-os/Evren-os/README.md

 Thanks for stopping by.
 If you've made it this far, you're either genuinely interested or have a high tolerance for sarcasm.
 Either way, feel free to explore my half-baked projects - they might inspire your next 'works on my machine' moment.

-> Remember, in a world full of code, be the bug that makes it all interesting.
+> Remember, in a world full of code, be the bug that makes it all interesting
+>
 > They say great developers are born, not made.
-Clearly, they haven't seen my git history.
+Clearly, they haven't seen my git history

 <div align="center">
 <img src="https://komarev.com/ghpvc/?username=evrenos&label=Profile%20Views&color=blueviolet&style=flat" alt="Profile Views Counter">